- See also

 Only considered during stages importData, exportData, and exportStrips.
 Estimation rule: process all strips.

-.controlPointCloudsIndices of control point clouds to be processed
+.controlPointCloudsIndices of control point clouds whose correspondences to export

 Remarks: estimable

-Only considered during stages importData and exportData.
-Estimation rule: process all control point clouds.
+Only considered during stage exportData.
+Estimation rule: export correspondences of all control point clouds.

 Remarks: estimable